-In March after popular demand, producer and human rights activist Eric Abraham and the Fugard Theatre’s production of West Side Story returned to the Artscape for a final season.
+In March after popular demand, producer and human rights activist Eric Abraham and the Fugard Theatre’s production of West Side Story returned to the Artscape.
 The American musical has been performed in Cape Town before and audiences raved about the brilliant actors, singers, dancers, music, and sets!

 The spectacular opera house has an exciting ambiance, including gardens, rehearsal rooms, and a stylish foyer.
 Over the years, I’ve joined friends there for memorable opera, ballet, musical, and comedy performances!
-Last night’s brilliant performance wasn’t disappointing!
+Last night’s brilliant performance didn’t disappoint!

 “West Side Story is a musical about cultural differences, racism, forbidden love, revenge, and death.”